Catherine MacPhail

 Catherine MacPhail (25 January 1946 – 28 August 2021) was a Scottish-born author.
-Although she had had other jobs, she always wanted to be a writer but she didn't think she would be suited to it.
-Her first published work was a sort of "twist-in-the-tale" story in Titbits, followed by a story in the Sunday Post.
-After she had won a romantic story competition in Woman's Weekly, she decided to concentrate on romantic novels, but after writing two, she decided that it wasn't right for her.
+Although she had had other jobs, she always wanted to be a writer but she did not think she would be suited to it.
+Her first published work was a sort of "twist-in-the-tale" story in Tit-Bits, followed by a story in The Sunday Post.
+After she won a romantic story competition in Woman's Weekly, she decided to concentrate on romantic novels, but after writing two, she decided that it was not right for her.

-In addition to writing books for children around their teens, she also wrote for adults, she is the author of the BBC Radio 2 series, My Mammy And Me.
+In addition to writing books for children around their teens, she also wrote for adults.
+She is the author of the BBC Radio 2 series My Mammy and Me.

 Personal life

 MacPhail was married.
 She had three children, one named Katie, who was the inspiration from her first book.
-She had two other children.
 MacPhail said that she would write for free, but she enjoyed being paid for it.
-On her website, as a child she asked "Do you know what an eejit is?
+On her website, it says that as a child she asked "Do you know what an eejit is?
 Someone who is one sandwich short of a picnic … whose lift doesn't go … well, you know what I mean.
 Eejit is a wonderful Scottish/Irish word that seemed to sum me up perfectly when I was growing up."
 (Eejit is a Scottish/Irish word for someone idiotic or simple.)

 "I was always trying to change my image.
-Act sophisticated, grown up, sensible…and then a story would just plop into my mind and BANG!
+Act sophisticated, grown up, sensible… and then a story would just plop into my mind and BANG!
 There I'd go, smack into another fence post."